ceptln/airliquide-sustainability-challenge/README.md

 First Scenario : we are in monopoly.
 Then we just have to define a timeline and build the stations according to two concepts : the score of each station and the fact that we want to spread them so we cover a large part of the territory.

 Second Scenario : we are in duopolyy.
-We modelise the competition in a game theory framework with a Multi Agent Reinforcement Learning model where eac player will build stations on the steps of the previously defined timeline
+We modelise the competition in a game theory framework with a Multi Agent Reinforcement Learning model where each player will build stations on the steps of the previously defined timeline.
+With some training the model will give us the best deployment strategy taking the other player move into account.

+Third Scenario : we are late entrant.
+The competitor already have several stations when we plan to enter the market.
+We define a synthetic strategy for the competitor and compute the remaining quantity to provide per region to see when is he deadline to enter and be profitable.
+Then we follow a similar deployment schema than for the duopoly.

+## 4- H2 production plants :

+We need to define the number of H2 production plants according the need of our stations for 2030 and 2040 then find their best location.
+For that we identify the most important features to determine what makes a good location.
+The main feature being closeness to majority of H2 stations and high traffic roads.

+After defining these features we compute a score for each possible location and perform a grid search on permutations like for the part 2.